Between Markov and restriction. Two more monads on categories for relations: Mass and domain categories

-\begin{example} The category $\Rel$ of sets and relations is the leading example of a GSM category (with respect to the ordinary product of sets, see \cite[Rem.
-2.16]{FritzGCT23}) that is also a domain category, yet is neither a Markov or a restriction one.
-We will see how this generalises to relations weighted over suitable semirings.
-Also, if we move to the order-enriched context, all strict oplax cartesian categories are also domain catefgories~\cite[Proposition~4.10]{cioffogadduccitrottataxonomy}. \end{example}
+\begin{lemma} Let $\mC$ be either a Markov or a cartesian restriction category.
+Then it is a domain category. \end{lemma} \begin{example} The category $\Rel$ of sets and relations is the leading example of a GSM category (with respect to the ordinary product of sets, see \cite[Rem.
+2.16]{FritzGCT23}) that is also a domain category, yet neither a Markov nor a restriction one.
+We will see how this generalises to semiring-weighted relations in Section~\ref{WR}. \end{example}